On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Introduction

-To this end, differential privacy (\cite{dwork2011differential}) (also refers to $\epsilon$-differential privacy, with $\epsilon\in\mathbb{R}_{+}$) is widely used as the privacy notion for the privacy-preserving schemes of data processing.
-Differential privacy provides strong privacy guarantees such that whether an individual data point is in the database or not is near-indistinguishable based on the output information released by randomized processing of the database regardless of what auxiliary knowledge or side information available to the adversary.
-Differential privacy has been studied in a significant amount of work in noise-perturbed data-releasing mechanism and data-learning algorithms such as empirical risk minimization (e.g., \cite{chaudhuri2011differentially}), statistical learning (e.g., \cite{dziugaite2018data}), and deep learning (e.g., \cite{abadi2016deep}).
-The rigorous mathematical formulation of differential privacy provides an elegant framework to quantify the individual privacy loss.
-In particular, the parameter $\epsilon$ quantifies the degree of privacy and accuracy by characterizing the upper bound of privacy loss that any individual data point can suffer by participating in any $\epsilon$-differential private data processing.
-The parameter $\epsilon$ also gracefully parameterizes the tradeoff between privacy and accuracy.
-Basically, the privacy of data usages increases when $\epsilon$ decreases at the expense of decreasing the accuracy or the accuracy of data usages increases when $\epsilon$ increases at the expense of decreasing the privacy.
+To this end, differential privacy (\cite{dwork2011differential}) (also refers to $\epsilon$-differential privacy, with $\epsilon\in\mathbb{R}_{+}$) is widely used as the privacy notion for privacy-preserving data processing.
+Differential privacy provides strong privacy guarantees such that whether an individual data point is in the database or not is near-indistinguishable based on the output information released by randomized processing of the database regardless of what auxiliary knowledge or side information is available to the adversary.
+Differential privacy has been studied in a significant amount of work in noise-perturbed data-releasing mechanisms and data-learning algorithms such as empirical risk minimization (e.g., \cite{chaudhuri2011differentially}), statistical learning (e.g., \cite{dziugaite2018data}), and deep learning (e.g., \cite{abadi2016deep}).
+The rigorous mathematical formulation of differential privacy provides an elegant framework to quantify individual privacy loss.
+In particular, the parameter $\epsilon$ can be used to quantify the degree of privacy by characterizing the upper bound of privacy loss that any individual data point can suffer.
+In addition, the parameter $\epsilon$ gracefully parameterizes the tradeoff between privacy and accuracy.
+Basically, the privacy of data usage increases when $\epsilon$ decreases (as the upper bound of privacy loss decreases) at the expense of decreasing accuracy, or the accuracy of data usages increases when $\epsilon$ increases at the expense of decreasing privacy (as the upper bound of privacy loss increases).
+As a result, the change of $\epsilon$ can also be used to parameterize the changes in the accuracy of data usage when the degree of privacy protection changes.
 Hence, the design of privacy-preserving schemes in the data market can be characterized by the craft of $\epsilon$.